Circles on SAT Math: Formulas, Review, and Practice

 The box of formulas you'll be given on every SAT math section.

-In terms of time management, memorizing your formulas will save you time from flipping back and forth between formula box and question.
+In terms of time management, memorizing your formulas will save you time from pulling up the formula sheet over and over again, which takes your attention away from the question you’re working on.
 And, on a timed standardized test like the SAT, every second counts.

 It is also in your best interest to memorize your formulas simply for ease, practice, and familiarity.
 The more comfortable you get in knowing how circles work, the more quickly and easily you’ll be able to solve your problems.